feoh/blindnotdumb/posts/mis-adventures-in-gatsbyjs.md

 I also recognize that building abstractions that don't leak and that seamlessly work well together is incredibly challenging.
 I just feel that ultimately GatsbyJS isn't the tool for me and also that perhaps sme of the marketing should be adjusted to reflect reality on the ground.

-It also needs to be said that GatsbyJS is 100% FLOSS, and as such is a gift freely given by its implementors which I very much appeciate.
+It also needs to be said that GatsbyJS is 100% FLOSS, and as such is a gift freely given by its implementors which I very much appreciate.
 None of what I write here changes that in any way.

 I should also say that my inability to build with it is as much due to my own lack of Javascript acumen as it is with the tool itself.

-These are just my opinions and personal experiences and thus should be taken with a grain (or perhaps a shaker) of salt, especially if you're a sesasoned
+These are just my opinions and personal experiences and thus should be taken with a grain (or perhaps a shaker) of salt, especially if you're a seasoned
 Javascript developer.

 ### The Happy Ending (But Not With GatsbyJS!)